7Louis/40k-calculator/README.md

 # ☠ Warhammer 40,000 Combat Calculator

 * This fork allows for multiple weapon profiles.
-The shoting and fight profile of the attacker is built up and then simulated agaisn a selected enemy.
+The shooting and fight profile of the attacker is built up and then simulated against a selected enemy.
 These profiles can be edited and changed, I prefered this to rather see the entire turn capability of a unit.
 Their is also a battle context summary so that you cna keep track of what detachments and stratagems you have used to provide the output that you have obtained.

 * I also added a results saving funciton, so that you can go back to view results of different units combinations to directly compare between different results.